shettyh/threadpool/README.md

 ## Scheduled threadpool

-- Create instance of 'ScheduledThreadPool' with number of workers required
+- Create instance of `ScheduledThreadPool` with number of workers required
   ```
   schedulerPool:= threadpool.NewScheduledThreadPool(10)
   ```